How do I apply for a Working Holiday Visa?

 This depends on your country’s Working Holiday Scheme requirements.
 You may need to get medical and comprehensive hospitalisation insurance for the length of your stay.
 Please refer to your country’s specific requirements on the Immigration New Zealand website(opens in new window).

-The Working Holiday visa is a multiple-entry visa.
-That means your Working Holiday visa is activated when you first arrive, but you’re free to leave New Zealand and return as many times as you like.
-Any time you spend outside of New Zealand will not be added to the total time your Working Holiday visa is valid for.
+The Working Holiday Visa is a multiple-entry visa.
+That means your Working Holiday Visa is activated when you first arrive, but you’re free to leave New Zealand and return as many times as you like.
+Any time you spend outside of New Zealand will not be added to the total time your Working Holiday Visa is valid for.

-The Working Holiday visa only applies once during your lifetime.
+The Working Holiday Visa only applies once during your lifetime.
 If you want to stay for longer once you’re here, you can apply for another type of visa as a temporary worker, student, or resident.
-Check out the Immigration New Zealand site for more information.
+Check out the Immigration New Zealand site(opens in new window) for more information.

-You’ll find full details about the Working Holiday Scheme visa and your specific country requirements at Immigration New Zealand, including the online form to apply.
+You’ll find full details about the Working Holiday Scheme(opens in new window) and your specific country requirements at Immigration New Zealand, including the online form to apply.